TraxData313/raspberry-home-guardian/README.md

 # Raspberry Home Guardian
-- Detects motion, records video, uploads it to the cloud (AWS S3) and the user gets email/SMS
+- Detects motion, records video, uploads it to the cloud (AWS S3) and the user gets email/SMS.
+- Cheap, simple to use and easy to setup home surveillance system.

 ## Build steps: